• Art Magazine

 • Pablo Picasso's birthplace in Málaga, Spain

-• Museums are obliged by the European Accessibility Act to ensure barrier-free access to exhibitions and information
+• Museums are obligated under the European Accessibility Act to ensure barrier-free access to exhibitions and information

-Multilingual exhibition texts in 2025: accessible, searchable, museum-like
+Multilingual exhibition texts in 2025: accessible, searchable, museum-quality

 Similar posts: